See Also: The Last Prophecy - The Cathar Prophecy of 2021

 ("Biblical Magi."
 Wikipedia, Wikimedia Foundation, 17 December 2025, https://en.wikipedia.org/wiki/Biblical_Magi.).

-Bethel, Luz, and Ai are three of the most significant biblical locations after Jerusalem.
+Bethel, Luz, and Ai (Canaan) are three of the most significant biblical locations after Jerusalem.
 They are all within 3 km of today's town of Deir Dibwan.
 When Jacob, the grandson of Abraham, visited the area he dreamed of angels travelling up and down a ladder between Earth and Heaven ("Jacob's Ladder."
 Wikipedia, Wikimedia Foundation, 16 December 2025, https://en.wikipedia.org/wiki/Jacob%27s_Ladder.).

 And he [Jacob] was afraid and said, "How awesome is this place!
 This is none other than the house of God [Elohim], and this is the gate of heaven!"
 (Genesis 28:17)

 Inspired by the dream, he built an altar to El, called the place Bethel, took the name Israel, and became the father of the 12 tribes of Israel.
 Bethel (or Beit El), often translated as the House of God, literally means House of El.
-It was the same area where Abraham built an altar to Yahweh in Genesis 12.
+It was the same area where Abraham had earlier built an altar to Yahweh in Genesis 12.

 Luz, a royal city in Canaan, is identified as Bethel in three different books of the Bible (Judges 1:23, Joshua 18:13, Genesis 28:19 & 35:6).
 In Judges 1:23 and Genesis 28:19, Luz is the former name of Bethel.
-Recent excavations suggest Ai could be Khirbet el-Maqatir near Deir Dibwan.
-However, this is still debated and Ai may have been one of the many other ruins in the area (Et Tell, Khirbet el-Haiyan, etc.) or Luz itself as ancient texts are not always accurate.
-There might have been two Bethels, the settlement founded by Jacob on the outside the city called Luz at the time and the latter which became know as Bethel later on ("Luz (biblical place)."
-Wikipedia, Wikimedia Foundation, 6 October 2025, https://en.wikipedia.org/wiki/Luz_(biblical_place).).
+Ai, which means heap of ruins, was thought to be Et-Tell near Deir Dibwan, but recent excavations suggest it would more likely be Khirbet el-Maqatir near the same town.
+However, this is still debated and it may have been one of the many other ruins in the area (Khirbet el-Haiyan, etc.) or Luz itself ("Luz (biblical place)."
+Wikipedia, Wikimedia Foundation, 6 October 2025, https://en.wikipedia.org/wiki/Luz_(biblical_place).).Â

 Luz means 'almond' in Hebrew but could also refer to Latin 'lux' for 'light' ("Luz."
 Behind the Name, 02 July 2017, https://www.behindthename.com/name/luz.).
-Melchior (as in the king-magi of Persia in the Jesus story) literally means 'king of light' ("Melchior."
+Melchior (as in the King-Magi of Persia in the Jesus story) literally means 'king of light' ("Melchior."
 Wiktionary, Wikimedia Foundation, 1 November 2025, https://en.wiktionary.org/wiki/Melchior#Latin.).
 As Judaism has no official monastic tradition and magi was the word used for Persian priest-gurus, 'Luz' would likely refer to the Indo-European 'light' rather than the Hebrew 'almond.'

 In some books of the Bible, Luz was the stuff of legends, being associated with immortality ("The Bone of Resurrection and the City of Immortals."
 Mayim Achronim, https://www.mayimachronim.com/the-bone-of-resurrection-and-the-city-of-immortals/.
 Accessed 19 December 2025.):

-Luz... which Sennacherib entered but could not harm; [which] Nebuchadnezzar [marched against], but could not destroy; the city over which the angel of death has no power; outside the walls of which the aged who are tired of life are placed, where they meet death
+Luz... which Sennacherib entered but could not harm; [which] Nebuchadnezzar [marched against], but could not destroy; the city over which the angel of death has no power; outside the walls of which the aged who are tired of life are placed, where they meet death.

 (Kohler, Kaufmann.
 "Luz," Jewish Encyclopedia, https://www.jewishencyclopedia.com/articles/10200-luz.
-Accessed 29 May 2024).
+Accessed 29 May 2024)

 After his dream, Jacob continued on his journey.
 In Genesis 35:16-20, he is called back by God to settle in Bethel.
 He later travels on to a Judean town called Ephrath where Rachel, one of his two wives, dies giving birth to Benjamin ("Ephrath."
 Wikipedia, Wikimedia Foundation, 4 December 2025, https://en.wikipedia.org/wiki/Catharism.).
-Rachel's tomb can be found today at its northern entrance.
-It is now called Bethlehem, the claimed birthplace of Jesus of Nazareth as well as of two parallel stories.
+Rachel's tomb can be found today at the northern entrance of the city, which is now called Bethlehem, the claimed birthplace of Jesus of Nazareth as well as of two parallel stories.
+The first is that of a Jewish shepherd by the name of David who famously killed with a simple sling his much bigger opponent, Goliath, a Philistine giant.
+He later became King of Israel.
+The other one is that of Elhanan, a Bethlehemite who killed the brother of Goliath in another battle ("Who killed Goliath, David or Elhanan?."
+Got Questions?, 08 July 2025, https://www.gotquestions.org/Goliath-David-Elhanan.html.).

 Bethlehem is translated by scholars as the 'House of Bread.'
-However, since Jacob was with the House of El, Bethel, the name would likely have been rooted in 'Beit-lhm,' i.e. the House of the Elohim (El) or House of the Children of El (God).
+However, since Jacob was with the House of El, Bethel, the name would likely have been rooted in 'Beit-lhm,' i.e. the House of the Children of El (God).
 In that place, an angel by the name of Immanuel (meaning El with us) was to be born, according to the prophecy of Isaiah 7:10-16 ("Immanuel."
-Wikipedia, Wikimedia Foundation, 9 November 2025, https://en.wikipedia.org/wiki/Immanuel.).
+Wikipedia, Wikimedia Foundation, 9 November 2025, https://en.wikipedia.org/wiki/Immanuel.).Â

-Very likely, Ephrath got renamed to Bethlehem probably because of Rachel's and Jacob's association with El, and perhaps also as a result of the surviving descendants of Ai moving to the Judean city after its destruction.
+Very likely, Ephrath got renamed to Bethlehem probably because of Rachel's and Jacob's association with El, and perhaps also as a result of the surviving descendants of Ai moving to the Ephrath after the former's destruction.Â

 There were two branches of Judaism, the angelic one followed God (El) and was associated with Bethlehem.
 The other one followed Lord Yahweh and destroyed Bethel, the source of the angelic branch.